 The policy regarding residents having guests is designed to emphasize that the residence hall is a living and learning environment.
 Residents' desire to entertain guests in their living area must be balanced with provisions for an environment conducive to study, sleep, security, and a reasonable amount of privacy.
 The right of privacy in a room or apartment supersedes a roommate's / apartment mate's privileges to have guests.
-This policy covers intervisitation, host responsibility for guests, and social gatherings.
+This policy covers visitation, host responsibility for guests, and social gatherings.

 It is the expectation from the University that any resident sharing a common living space will discuss the visitation policy and develop mutually agreed upon guidelines for the shared space.
+This will be determined through a Roommate Agreement completed within the first few weeks of the new semester living together.

-A guest as defined by the Department of Residential Life is anyone who does not live in the room or building that he/she is visiting.
+A guest as defined by the Department of Residential Life is anyone who does not live in the room or building that is being visiting.